ValAug/AWS_TGW_VPC-s/README.md

 Shows how to use AWS with Terraform to accomplish the following tasks:

 * Build an AWS TGW
-* Build an AWS VPC
+* Build multiple AWS VPC
-* Build an AWS Subnet
+* Build multiple AWS Subnet
-* Build an AWS Route table and route
+* Build multiple AWS Route table and route
 * Attache VPC's to the TGW

 # Prerequisites